qwacko/sveltekit-lucia-starter/README.md

 # SvelteKit-Lucia-Starter

+## 2023-08-26 - Update

+I have made a big decision and rethought this starter.
+The key changes I have made from the previous version:

+- Changed from Prisma to Drizzle for the ORM and Migrations
+- Removed tRPC.
+This was because I found that the actions and load functions of sveltekit are enough for most of my needs.
+Will consider re-adding in the future.

+## Overview

 The SvelteKit-Lucia-Starter is an all-inclusive SvelteKit template that comes pre-configured with a comprehensive set of features to kickstart your next application.
 Inspired by the [T3 Stack](https://create.t3.gg/), this starter kit provides a similar feature set with added functionality.

 Includes the following features: